 Catheter-associated Urinary Tract Infection:

 A catheter-associated urinary tract infection (CAUTI) occurs when germs enter the urinary tract through the urinary catheter and cause infection.
 The most important risk factor for developing a CAUTI is prolonged use of the urinary catheter.
 Therefore, catheters should only be used for appropriate indications and should be removed as soon as they are no longer needed.
+For more information for patients about CAUTI prevention click on the links below:

 *** CAUTI is not a required reportable event to the Colorado State Health Department.
 However, it is a type of HAI.